-My trusty iPhone 6 was an excellent friend for 6 years, and only needed one battery replacement in that time.
+My trusty iPhone 6 was an excellent friend and assistant for 6 years, and only needed one battery replacement in that time.
 But with that second battery now dying and an increasing number of apps not being supported or updated any more, it’s time to move on.

 Therefore, I’ve now bought Apple’s new iPhone 13, so I’m fully up to date at last.
 I’ve got the Blue 256Gb model, which looks and feels really nice, and is working really well.